 Malaria, dengue and suchlike have no presence on the island, which is kept in a state of cleanliness rarely found anywhere in the world.
 Tap water is safe to drink and restaurant hygiene standards are excellent.
 There is a well-appointed hospital on St Helena which can look after most ailments, but serious medical emergencies may need a medevac to Cape Town.

 Weekly, scheduled flights are available through South Africa's Airlink and operate from Johannesburg or Tambo every Saturday morning.
 Flight time is approximately 6hrs with a refuelling stop in Walvis Bay, Namibia.
-Mid-week flights from Cape Town are also scheduled to co-incide with the Johannesburg's flights arrival.
-Extra flights are being laid on for the peak times of December to April.
-On island, the easiest way to get around is by car.
+Mid-week flights from Cape Town were also made available during the peak season between December and February.
+On the island, the easiest way to get around is by car.
 Excellent taxi services are available, and cars can be rented for around £15 per day.
 There is a scheduled - but infrequent - bus service between the various districts of the island.

 All outlets on the island are standard 3-pin, 220-240V British ‘type G’ plug sockets.